-Imple ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Implementation Timing Agent on Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks Plan and stock construction materials carefully to minimize amount of waste to be generated and to avoid unnecessary generation of waste.
+Imple ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing IIIIDIEIIIEIIIAIIOII Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks Plan and stock construction materials carefully to minimize amount of waste to be generated and to avoid unnecessary generation of waste.
 6b.5.1.7 Dredged Sediment - Application of Dumping Permit The project proponent should agree in advance with MFC of CEDD on the site allocation.
 The project proponent or contractor for the dredging works shall then apply for the site allocations of marine sediment disposal based on the prior agreement with MFC/CEDD.
 The project proponent or contractor should also be responsible for the application of all necessary permits from relevant authorities, including the dumping permit as required under DASO from EPD, for the disposal of dredged sediment prior to the commencement of the dredging works.
 Reclamation site / Construction EPD and contractor its ✓ DASO ETWB TCW 34/2002 Implemented 6b.5.1.8 Dredged Sediment - Sediment Quality Report The project proponent or contractor will need to satisfy the appropriate authorities that the quality of the marine sediment to be dredged has been identified according to the requirements of ETWB TCW 34/2002.
 This should be completed well before the dredging works and would include at least the submission of a formal Sediment Quality Report under Tier I of ETWB TCW No. 34/2002 to DEP for approval.
 Subject to advice from DEP, it is possible that further marine SI in EPD and contractor its ~ DASO ETWB TCW 34/2002 Implemented

-Impl ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks accordance with ETWB TCW 34/2002 might be necessary for the application of dumping permit under DASO.
+Impl ementa ation S Stages Relevant Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines accordance with ETWB TCW 34/2002 might be necessary for the application of dumping permit under DASO.
 In such case, a sediment sampling and testing proposal shall be submitted to and approved by DEP before the additional marine SI works.
 6b.5.1.9 Dredged Sediment - Sediment Transportation The barge transporting the sediments to the designated disposal sites should be equipped with tight fitting seals to prevent leakage and should not be filled to a level that would cause overflow of materials or laden water during loading or transportation.
 In addition, monitoring of the barge loading shall be conducted to ensure that loss of material does not take place during transportation.
 Transport barges or vessels shall be equipped with automatic self-monitoring devices as specified by the DEP.
-Seawall and Reclamation site / Construction Period EPD and its contractor ~ DASO ETWB TCW 34/2002 Implemented 6b.5.1.10 • Construction Contractor V ✓ ETWB TCW No. 19/2005 Implemented
+Seawall and Reclamation site / Construction Period EPD and its contractor ~ DASO ETWB TCW 34/2002 Implemented 6b.5.1.10 Construction Contractor V ✓ ETWB TCW No. 19/2005 Implemented

-Impl ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks (EMP), should be prepared in accordance with ETWB TCW No.19/2005; A recording system for the amount of wastes generated, recycled and disposed (including the disposal sites) should be adopted for easy tracking; and • In order to monitor the disposal of C&D materials at public filling facilities and landfills and to control fly-tipping, a tripticket system should be adopted (refer to ETWB TCW No. 31/2004).
-6b.5.1.1 1 - 6b.5.1.12 The Contactor should prepare and implement an EMP in accordance with ETWB TCW No.19/2005, which describes the arrangements for avoidance, reuse, recovery, recycling, storage, collection, treatment and disposal of different categories of waste to be generated from construction activities.
-Such a management plan should incorporate site specific factors, such as the designation of areas for segregation and temporary storage of reusable and recyclable materials.
-The EMP should be submitted to the Engineer for approval.
-The Contractor should implement waste management practices in the EMP throughout the construction stage of the Project.
-The EMP should be reviewed regularly and updated by the Contractor, preferably on a monthly basis.
-During Design & Construction Contractor • ETWB TCW No. 19/2005 Implemented
+Impl ementa ation S tages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks (EMP), should be prepared in accordance with ETWB TCW No.19/2005; A recording system for the amount of wastes generated, recycled and disposed (including the disposal sites) should be adopted for easy tracking; and • In order to monitor the disposal of C&D materials at public filling facilities and landfills and to control fly-tipping, a tripticket system should be adopted (refer to ETWB TCW No. 31/2004).
+6b.5.1.1 1 - 6b.5.1.12 The Contactor should prepare and implement an EMP in accordance with During Design & Construction Period Contractor V ~ ETWB TCW No. 19/2005 Implemented